SoNotWildTurtle/Kali-In-Compromise-Hardening/README.md

    - `YOUR_SECURE_ROOT_PASSWORD`: Replace with a strong, unique password for the root account.
    - `USER_SECURE_PASSWORD`: Replace with a strong, unique password for the non-root user (`kaliuser`).
    - `DISK_ENCRYPTION_PASSPHRASE`: Replace with a secure passphrase for disk encryption.
+   - `GRUB_PASSWORD_HASH`: Hash of the GRUB password generated with `grub-mkpasswd-pbkdf2`.
+   - `HOST_IP`: IP address of the Windows host targeted by the post-boot hardening script.
+   - `OPENAI_API_KEY`: Token for the optional AI agent helper script.

 4. **Secure the Preseed File**: